 The same concept of joint purchase was extended to a District Marker program.
 By the summer of 1984, fifty steel and cement markers were in place, one on each end of each street in the neighborhood.
 This was followed by an ambitious street lighting program.
 Over ninety historically appropriate street lights shine on each block, adding to the distinctive appearance of the neighborhood.

 In 2006, HPI was again a pioneer with its donation to the renovation and preservation of Wilson Arts Integration Elementary.
 The school’s fund-raising foundation, Wilson Arts Inc., received over $850,000 as HPI matched private and corporate donations to “Finish Wilson Right”.
 City residents had already voted resoundingly for the MAPS For Kids capital improvement campaign, renovating every school building in the Oklahoma City Public School District.
 But MAPS for Kids did not provide for the unique characteristics of Wilson as one of the oldest school buildings still in use in Oklahoma City and also the first arts integration specialty school in Oklahoma.
 With the support from HPI, Wilson will continue to be the only elementary in Oklahoma City with dedicated arts classrooms, a gymnasium, and a library while also maintaining the integrity of its 1919 Solomon Layton architecture.

 Today, Heritage Hills is still home to city leaders and young families alike – just as it was 100 years ago.
 The tree-lined sidewalks and irreplaceable historic spaces offer a quality of life that only comes with age and history.
-The pioneer spirit continues - with an integral social community and strong alliances beyond its borders.
-While it embraces the practicality and progress offerered by modern life, it continues to battle against the forces that would disolve its character.
+The pioneer spirit continues – with an integral social community and strong alliances beyond its borders.
+While it embraces the practicality and progress offered by modern life, it continues to battle against the forces that would dissolve its character.